-Crushed asphalt is also called pavement milling, asphalt milling, and recycled asphalt pavement.
-It’s essentially made of former asphalt roads or projects that have been crushed into gravel.
+Crushed asphalt is called pavement milling, and (RAP) recycled asphalt pavement.
+Itโs essentially made of former paved roads or projects and crushed into gravel.

-So if you’re a homeowner on a tight budget that’s looking for excellent driveway material, crushed asphalt might be your best choice yet.
+So, if youโre a homeowner on a tight budget whoโs looking for excellent driveway material, this paving material might be your best choice yet.

 Is Crushed Asphalt Good for a Driveway?

-If you’re a homeowner that’s thinking about installing a crushed asphalt for your driveway, here are a few things you need to know about it.
+If youโre a homeowner whoโs thinking about installing this processed material for your driveway, here are a few things you need to know about it.

 Cheap.
-Crushed asphalt is quite affordable since it requires fewer resources including materials, production, and labor compared to other driveway materials.
+This paving surface is quite affordable since it requires fewer resources, including materials, production, and labor compared to other driveway materials.
+The cost is generally $2 to $4 per square foot versus $4 to $10 for a concrete finish.

 Percolation.
-The composition of crushed asphalt allows it to withstand rain and snow, which simultaneously reduces the risk of flooding in your driveway.
+The composition of this mixed pavement allows it to withstand rain and snow, which simultaneously reduces the risk of flooding in your driveway.

 Excellent bonding qualities.
-Crushed asphalt is basically recycled asphalt mixed with some tar.
+These materials are basically recycled materials mixed with some tar.
 Basically, it means that when your driveway is wet, it will take on a compact quality that helps lessen dust and dirt in the area.

 Appealing.
-Crushed asphalt has a unique but attractive look that is rather a cross between an actual asphalt surface and a charming gravel texture, which appeals to most homeowners.
+The pavement has a unique but attractive look that is rather a cross between an actual blacktop surface and a charming gravel texture, which appeals to most homeowners.

 Asphalt is actually not cheaper than gravel, as the latter remains to be the cheapest aggregate option.
 Installation is also easier for gravel but there are still a lot of important factors to consider.